- 475 views

 Birds aren’t the only inhabitants of this lush oasis.
 Still, many of the interesting animals in the rainforest can be challenging to spot.
 Wildlife tours in Monteverde, Costa Rica will give you the best chance of spotting the shy critters as trained guides know where to look and the behavioural habits essential for the search.
 For a thrilling take on wildlife tours, book a night walk tour for a rare opportunity to spot some interesting nocturnal animals.

 Try the Pura Vida tour if you are into spotting wildlife in Monteverde.

 7. Wildlife exhibits

 With the abundance of unique animals in the region, there are endless opportunities to encounter and learn about Monteverde’s local residents.
 Check out the butterfly garden, bug museum, frog exhibit, and bat jungle in the surrounding towns of Monteverde and Santa Elena.

 Whether you’re a plant enthusiast or not, a trip to the nearby Monteverde Orchid Garden or Monteverde Botanical Garden is a marvelous way to spend the afternoon.
 Witnessing unique orchids thriving in their natural habitat is a rare experience that should not be overlooked.
-The Orchid Garden is situated just 5 kms outside the park while the Botanical Garden is located 8.5 km west to the park.
+The Orchid Garden is located just 5 km outside the park while the Botanical Garden is located 8.5 km west of the park.